dbeck/dbeck.github.io/_posts/2015-12-16-Scalesmall-W5-UDP-Multicast-Mixed-With-TCP.markdown

 ### UDP multicast in general

 The best part of UDP multicast is that it sits between unicast and broadcast and allows selective reception of multicasted messages.
 At the same time I can shoot a single message to multiple hosts.
 Multicast also has limitations, like it may or may not work on WANs, because not all routers allow multicast.
-The multicast address you choose also has impact on its scope.
+The multicast address you choose also has and impact on the message scope/TTL.
 It can be local, site only, global, etc...
-The TTL field also limits how far the packet reaches.
+There is also a TTL field to limit how far the packet goes.

 There are lots of good literature about UDP multicast.
 I recommend [Unix Network Programming, Volume 1: The Sockets Networking API](http://www.amazon.com/Unix-Network-Programming-Volume-Networking/dp/0131411551) by W. Richard Stevens.